 - Our worship in song is stylistically varied.
 We do not have separate traditional and contemporary gatherings.
 Our gatherings feature blended worship.
 That means some of the songs might be a genre or style I prefer while others are not.
 When we sing songs of a genre or style that are not my preference, I have opportunity to defer to the preferences of others.
 In doing so, I express my love for others who have different preferences than I have.

 - Our worship leaders are stylistically varied.
-One is a vocalist in a rock band.
-Another is a vocalist in a bluegrass band.
-Another has roots in hymnody and choral music.
-While another has a knowledge of and love for contemporary songs and songs liked by youth.
 While the songs in most every gathering are blended, there is variety from week to week.

 - Our worship is led by a praise team of gifted singers.
 The singing of the worship leader and the praise team are mixed and amplified during the gathering.
 The purpose is to give all those who gather the opportunity to sing, even if you are not the most gifted singer – much like singing along with the radio in the car.
 Whitney deSambourg works with our worship leaders in preparing the praise team to assist in our worship gatherings.
-Felicia Smith, Lourene Clark, and Janet Huddleston assist through preparing music each week for both the praise team and those in the worship gathering who read music.
-Alan Shepherd, David Brack, Ken Ware, and Mike Brown regularly serve as worship leaders in our Sunday gatherings.
+Felicia Smith and Janet Huddleston assist through preparing music each week for both the praise team and those in the worship gathering who read music.
+Mike Brown and others regularly serve as worship leaders in our Sunday gatherings.

 We talk to God in prayer.

 - In most gatherings our shepherds offer pastoral prayers for the church.

 - We often pray together, using the words of ancient prayers like the Psalms and the Lord’s Prayer or the Serenity Prayer and the Peace Prayer.